 - Quizzes and Assignments: There will be weekly quizzes and/or assignments to complete through Canvas.
 They can be found in the modules.
-You cannot make them up, but I drop the lowest three grades. - Argumentative Paper: You will be required to write a 1200-word argumentative paper.
+You cannot make them up, but I drop the lowest three grades. - Reflective Project: You are required to develop a reflective project based on your journal entries.
 Details will be provided later in the semester.
-See the schedule for paper workshop dates and due dates. - Reflective Project: You will be required to develop a reflective project based on your journal entries.
-Details will be provided later in the semester.
-See the schedule for the due date. - Final Exam: See the schedule for the exam date. - Midterm Exam: See the schedule for the exam date. - Philosophy Journal: You are required to write 10 weekly journal entries in Canvas.
+See the schedule for the due date. - Final Exam: See the schedule for the exam date. - Essay Exam 1: See the schedule for the exam date. - Essay Exam 2: See the schedule for the exam date - Philosophy Journal: You are required to write 10 weekly journal entries in Canvas.
 Each of these should be at least 150 words.
 Prompts will be given each week via Canvas.
 Points will be taken off if you do not reach the word count.